see7e/programming-studies/README.md

     </p>
 </details>

-This repo is divided in two branches, [main](https://github.com/see7e/programing-studies) has common links and [obsidian]([#](https://github.com/see7e/programing-studies/tree/obsidian)) links follow a Zettelkasten adapted model along with Obisidian to map the network of documents.
+This repo is divided in two branches, [main](https://github.com/see7e/programing-studies) has common links and [obsidian](https://github.com/see7e/programing-studies/tree/obsidian) links follow a Zettelkasten adapted model along with Obsidian to map the network of documents.
 If you want to set up in you computer, [click here](./obisidian_init.md).

 # [List of Documents](./DIRECTORY.md)